nodejs/Release/GOVERNANCE.md

 ## WG Meetings

-The WG meets weekly on a Google Hangout On Air.
-A designated moderator approved by the WG runs the meeting.
+The WG meets every 3 weeks on a Google Hangout On Air.
+One of the WG members will volunteer to act as the moderator for each meeting subject to agreement from the rest of the members.
 Each meeting should be published to YouTube.

+Members of the `releasers` sub-team are not required to attend the WG meetings and maintain their WG membership simply by participating in the release process.

 Items are added to the WG agenda that are considered contentious or are modifications of governance, contribution policy,